Pointer666/OOReq/README.md

 }
 ```
 In this case you just have to mock the request object and define the result of
-the methods new(), which should return itself, and resultAs().
+the methods newGET(), which should return itself, and getResponseAs().

 Another reason is that OOReq encourages you to split the creation of the request
 and the interpretation of the result.
-That leads to smaler, easier to test
+That leads to smaller, easier to test
 classes.